axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 };
 ```

-{{% param "product.name" %}} would recognize that `mytemplate.template_function` is a qualified name and would attempt to import `mytemplate` as a module and then look up `template_function` within that module.
+{{% param "product.name" %}} recognizes that `mytemplate.template_function` is a qualified name and attempts to import `mytemplate` as a module and then looks up `template_function` within that module.

-Note that modules are only imported once, so you will need to restart {{% param "product.name" %}} for a change to take effect.
+> Note: Modules are only imported once, so you will need to restart {{% param "product.name" %}} for a change to take effect.

 ## {{% param "product.name" %}} reload and Python

-When you reload `syslog-ng` (with `syslog-ng-ctl` reload or `systemctl reload syslog-ng`) then the `python` block in your configuration is reloaded along with the rest of the configuration file.

-So any changes you make in Python code directly embedded in your configuration will be considered as the reload completes.
-This also means that any global variables will be reset, you cannot store state across reloads in your `python {}` block.
+When you reload `syslog-ng` (with `syslog-ng-ctl` reload or `systemctl reload syslog-ng`) then the `python` block in your configuration is reloaded with the rest of the configuration file.
+Any changes you make in Python code directly embedded in your configuration takes effect after the reload.
+This also means that any global variables are reset, so you cannot store state across reloads in your `python {}` block.

-The same behavior is however not the case with code you import from modules.
-Modules are only imported once and kept across reloads, even if the {{% param "product.name" %}} configuration is reloaded in the meanwhile.

-This means that global state can be stored in modules and they will be kept, even as {{% param "product.name" %}} reinitializes the configuration.
+Modules are only imported once and kept across reloads, even if the {{% param "product.name" %}} configuration is reloaded.
+This means that you van store global state in modules and they will be kept, even as {{% param "product.name" %}} reinitializes the configuration.

-In case you want to reload a module every time {{% param "product.name" %}} config is reinitialized, you need to do this explicitly with a code similar to this:
+In case you want to reload a module every time {{% param "product.name" %}} configuration is reinitialized, you need to do this explicitly with a code similar to this:

 ```python
 python {